 A misrepresentation is a positive statement of fact or law1, which is made or adopted by a party to a contract and is untrue.
 It may be made fraudulently, carelessly or innocently2.
-Where one person ('the representor')3 makes a misrepresentation4 to another ('the representee')5 which has the object and result of inducing the representee to enter into a contract or other binding transaction with him, the representee may generally6 elect to regard the contract as rescinded7.
+Where one person ('the representor')3 makes a misrepresentation4 to another ('the representee')5 which has the object and result of inducing the representee to enter into a contract or other binding transaction with him, the representee may generally6 elect to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.